AlirezaTj99/arpProject/README.md

 # ARP-Drone-Assignment
 This project is part of the *Advanced and Robot Programming* (ARP) assignment.
 It simulates a drone navigation system with various interconnected processes, each performing specific tasks.
-The project is structured to use the *ncurses library* for graphical interfaces and inter-process communication via FIFOs (named pipes).
-The organization of the repository is as follows:
+The project is structured to use the *ncurses library* for graphical interfaces, the socket and inter-process communication via FIFOs (named pipes).
+The organization of the repository is as follows: the serverSide and clientSide
+- In serverSide we have:
-- The `src` folder contains the source code for all the processes including Command (Input), Force, Master, Watchdog, Goal, Obstacle, and Inspection.
+    - The `src` folder contains the source code for all the processes including sMaster, Goal, Obstacle, and server.
     - The `include` folder holds the headers and data structures used within the ncurses framework and other functionalities.
 This folder provides necessary utilities for the project and generally does not require modification.
     - The `bin` folder is designated for the compiled executable files.
+- In clientSide we have:
+    - The `src` folder contains the source code for all the processes including Command (Input), Force, Master, Watchdog, client, and Inspection.
+    - The `include` folder holds the headers and data structures used within the ncurses framework and other functionalities.
+This folder provides necessary utilities for the project and generally does not require modification.
+    - The `bin` folder is designated for the compiled executable files.

 ## Processes Overview
+- **Client Processor:** Handles the connection with server, it acts as a terminal for communication between other processors and obstacle and goal.
 - **Input Processor:** Handles user inputs, renders the drone, court, obstacles, and goals on the screen.
 - **Force Processor:** Calculates forces, velocities, and drone positions.
 Communicates with the Input, Goal, and Obstacle processors.
-- **Master Processor:** Responsible for spawning and terminating other processors based on signals from the user or the Watchdog.
+- **Master Processor:** Responsible for spawning and terminating other processors inside clientSide folder based on signals from the user or the Watchdog.
 - **Watchdog Processor:** Monitors other processors, especially the Force processor.
 It terminates the network if no movement signal is received from the drone.
+- **Inspection Processor:** Displays running and stopped processors.
+It remains open -for 10 seconds- post-termination of other processors to provide an overview of the process flow.
 - **Goal Processor:** Generates goal coordinates and communicates them to relevant processors.
 - **Obstacle Processor:** Manages the spawning of obstacles on the court.
-- **Inspection Processor:** Displays running and stopped processors.
-It remains open post-termination of other processors to provide an overview of the process flow.
+- **Server Processor:** Handles the connection with client, it acts as a terminal for communication between obstacle and goal and other processors.
+- **sMaster Processor:** Responsible for spawning and terminating other processors inside clientSide folder based on signals from the server.

 ## Gameplay and Mechanics
 - The system will respawn obstacles and goals at new positions once all goals are reached.